eNMS-automation/eNMS/docs/services/default_services.rst

       - ``negative_logic`` Simply reverses the pass/fail decision if checked.
 This is useful in the following situations:  Run a netmiko command to check active alarm status.
 If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
 Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
       - ``delete_spaces_before_matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
 This is particularly helpful for multi-line content matches.
       - ``Use driver from device`` If set to True, the driver defined at device level (``netmiko_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``driver`` Which Netmiko file transfer driver to use when connecting to the device
+      - ``driver`` Which Netmiko driver to use when connecting to the device
       - ``fast_cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
       - ``timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
       - ``global_delay_factor`` Netmiko multiplier used for internal delays (defaults to 1).
 Increase this for devices that have trouble buffering and responding quickly.